nrfconnect/sdk-nrf/doc/nrf/documentation/glossary.rst

 .. glossary::
    :sorted:

-   Access Port Protection (APPROTECT)
+   Access port protection mechanism (AP-Protect)
-      A register used to prevent read and write access to all CPU registers and memory-mapped addresses.
+      A mechanism used to prevent read and write access to all CPU registers and memory-mapped addresses.
+      In the |NCS|, it uses ``APPROTECT`` registers and several Kconfig options, as described in :ref:`app_approtect`.
+      See also :term:`Secure access port protection mechanism (Secure AP-Protect)`.

+   AHB Access Port (AHB-AP)
+      An Arm Coresight component that allows a debug probe to access CPU cores for programming and debugging.
+      Access through the AHB-AP can be blocked with :term:`Access port protection mechanism (AP-Protect)`.

    Almanac data
       In the :term:`Global Navigation Satellite System (GNSS)`, the data providing coarse orbit and status information for each satellite in the constellation.